Superphysics Superphysics

 Table of contents

-The choice of staff is very important to a prince, and they are good or not according to the discrimination of the prince.
+The choice of staff is very important to a prince.
+They are good or not according to his discrimination.

 Antonio da Venafro was the minister of Pandolfo Petrucci, prince of Siena.
 Pandolfo was very clever to have Venafro on his staff.